atelierspierrot/assets-library/README.md

 The javascript & css library of Les Ateliers Pierrot.

+## Presentation

+This package is a collection of "self-made" assets features (Javascript and CSS) defined as a set of "presets" that can be handled by the [Assets Manager](https://github.com/atelierspierrot/assets-manager) package.

+## Demo

+For a full demo, browse to `http://path/to/package/demo/`.

 ## Documentation

 A documentation can be built using [JSDoc](http://usejsdoc.org/).
 To build it, run: